 Someone with heat stroke can get worse quickly so if possible it is best to get medical help.

 To prevent heat-related problems outside, wear light-colored clothing and shade the face and back of the neck with a hat.
 Indoor work spaces should have enough air flow and fans.
-Take regular breaks and drink cool drinks often.
-But drink beer or other alcohol only in moderation while working or playing in the heat.
-Alcohol causes dehydration.
+Take regular breaks and drink lots of liquids.
+Avoid or limit drinking beer and other alcohol while working or playing sports in the heat because alcohol causes dehydration.